baroleex04/ClothesMVC/README.md

 ValidateAntiForgeryToken created by edit view file and check if match with the Edit POST

 Trong View phải dùng đúng model, tag helper supports rendering

+SEARCH
+Add Search: search by name of the items, LINQ query for select the movies

+Can change the parameter name to id to be the default parameter

+Search method can affect with the bool notUsed to overload for Index method, no modify data so don't need for validate the token

+If want to show the query URL then change the request in form to GET method

+Search information only brings to the URL with form field value and GET method

+SEARCH BY AN ATTRIBUTE
+Add a Model to Models folder
+Modify Index method in Controller
+Add the search by type to Index view model => model.Clothes![0].type : null forgiving
+select: create a list for picking the type of items

+ADD A NEW FIELD
+Order: add -> migrate
+Change the data with code first migration

+ADD VALIDATION